 Throughout the global COVID-19 pandemic, face-to-face interactions in clinics, hospitals, AIDS services organizations and other offices were reduced, and patient treatment initiations were delayed due to restrictions implemented to stop the spread of COVID-19.
 In order to adapt to the pandemic environment, we transitioned to offering virtual interactions to continue to provide education and support for people in need of our medications, people living with HIV, case managers, healthcare providers and their staff, on how to manage HIV during the COVID-19 pandemic.
 In the fourth quarter of 2020, we announced a change to our U.S. sales infrastructure and a reallocation of resources to adapt to this new business environment and increase our presence in the healthcare community.
-During the first quarter of 2021, we continued to see some negative impact on our HIV revenues from the COVID-19 pandemic as many U.S. states maintained pandemic-related restrictions.
+During the second quarter of 2021, we continued to see some negative impact on our HIV revenues from the COVID-19 pandemic as many U.S. states maintained pandemic-related restrictions.
 In the EU, sales of Trogarzo® and the review of regulatory dossiers continued to be adversely impacted by COVID-19 due to strict lockdown measures imposed in many European countries.
-We have and continue to impose measures to address and mitigate the impact of the COVID-19 pandemic on our employees and customers and to continue to progress our research and development programs.
-To date, preparations for our upcoming Phase 3 clinical trial of tesamorelin for the treatment of NASH have not been materially adversely impacted by the COVID-19 pandemic.
+The progress on our research and development programs has not been affected by the pandemic.